Law For All TT

 Something else that needs to be considered is what happens if the sole trader is sick or has an accident and therefore can’t work.
 A sole trader working alone will be faced with the question of how to fulfill existing contracts.

-Important Notice: This post does not constitute or provide legal advice.
-Always consult with a suitably qualified attorney-at-law on any legal problem or issue.
+Important Notice: This post does not constitute legal advice.
+Always consult with an attorney on any legal problem or issue.

-Receive updates straight to your inbox by subscribing to our newsletter.
+Click HERE to receive updates straight to your inbox by subscribing to our newsletter.

-0 Comments
+2 Comments

 Leave a Reply.